 ART of Sagoff's complacency stems from his implicit assumption that price is the same thing as cost, and that price signals will therefore warn of any impending problems.
 This is a confusion that some ecologists, including Paul Ehrlich, shared a quarter century ago, and one that increasing interactions between ecologists and leading economists have long since dispelled.
 The price of raw materials often declines as, for example, giant corporations push external costs off onto consumers or indigenous peoples who have little choice but to accept them.
 The tropical hardwood used in an expensive home does not include in its price the loss of biodiversity in a tropical forest or the carbon dioxide added to the atmosphere as waste wood decayed or was burned and as fossil fuels were used to cut, transport, and process the wood.
 Also absent from the price are the costs incurred by tropical-forest peoples when their environments and ways of life are destroyed.

-at least $4.00 a gallon but is sold to Americans for $1.20.
+External costs are a major reason that price signals are unreliable.
+A good example is the price of gasoline, which carries a social cost of at least $4.00 a gallon but is sold to Americans for $1.20.
 Another source of unreliable price signals is perverse government subsidies.
 In Mexico City the real cost of water may be as high as a dollar per cubic meter, but the government charges only a tenth of that -- simultaneously creating an annual deficit for water services of about $1 billion and hiding the catastrophic state of the city's water supplies.
 Three separate analyses have estimated that such subsidies cost the global economy some $500-$600 billion annually -- as much as the Rio Earth Summit's proposed budget for sustainable development.
 In other words, if subsidies were eliminated, saving the earth would not need to cost the earth.Misconception No. 4:

 Simple extrapolation of past trends